sandialabs/Spitfire/spitfire_docs/source/combustion.rst

  :label: mixture_molar_mass

 where :math:`M_i` is the molar mass of species :math:`i` in a mixture with :math:`n` distinct species.
-Additionally for all reactors the mass fractions, of which only :math:`n-1` are independent, are related by
+Additionally, the mass fractions, of which only :math:`n-1` are independent (and only :math:`n-1` are solved for in Spitfire), are related by

 .. math::
  Y_n = 1 - \sum_{i=1}^{n-1}Y_i.